google/comprehensive-rust/TRANSLATIONS.md

 translation: you should then go over it and update it as necessary before you remove the fuzzy marker.

+> **Note:** Your PRs should either be the result of running `msgmerge` or the
+> result of new translation work on the PO file for your language.
+Avoid mixing
+> the two since it often creates a very large diff, which is hard or impossible
+> to review.

 ## Using Translations

 This will show you how to use the translations to generate localized HTML